-Income tax expense increased from \$0 for the year ended December 31, 2019 to \$0.2 million for the year ended December 31, 2020.
-Following our acquisition of Immetacyte, we had income from a foreign jurisdiction, the United Kingdom, that was profitable from a tax perspective.
-During the year ended December 31, 2020, income tax expense consists of current and deferred foreign income taxes from our operations in the United Kingdom.
+Income tax expense, decreased from \$0.2 million expense for the year ended December 31, 2020 to \$39 thousand expense for the year ended December 31, 2021.
+During the year ended December 31, 2021, income tax expense mostly consisted of deferred foreign income taxes from our operations in the United Kingdom.